Bachelor of Digital Media and Communications

 Students in this degree will learn the core skills required for a future in the digital media industries of today:

 - digital video production and storytelling

 - journalism and news writing

-Students have the opportunity to study in a range of areas to focus and refine their expertise.
-Choose four-unit minors from:
+In addition, students have the opportunity to study in a range of areas to focus and refine their expertise and can choose four-unit minors from:

 - digital design

 Assessment tasks include creative projects such as websites and graphic design, TV commercials and music videos, news and magazine articles, animations, podcasts, as well as essays, articles, journals and tutorial presentations.

 Teaching methods include lectures, tutorials, seminars, field trips and online forums, plus individual access to facilities for special projects and one-on-one research supervision.
 All units in the Bachelor of Digital Media and Communication have online learning materials and utilise audiovisual technologies such as streaming audio and video, podcasts and online lectures, and social media technologies.
 Students gain access to a variety of industry-standard equipment including computers, cameras, microphones, sound mixers, and lighting equipment.

 Please note: Online students are required to attend compulsory weekend residential workshops for some units.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.